tjdharani/LLM-Apps/README.md

 ## 3. Document Question Answering (documents_qa.py)

-The Document Question Answering app is a handy tool for interacting with textual content.
+The Document Question Answering is an app for interacting with textual content.
 It leverages the OpenAI language model, Langchain RetrievalQAWithSourcesChain, Chainlit, and the Chroma vector store for efficient document retrieval.
 This app provides an interactive environment where users can upload files, ask questions related to the content of those files, and receive detailed answers along with source information.

 ## Installation